-- 3.1 The Borough Council's priority within the three-year period is to conclude the examination of the new Local Plan; to have it found sound; and subsequently have it adopted. - 3.2 The emerging new Local Plan builds upon the strategy contained within the Core Strategy, setting out the strategic and detailed policies to deliver the Borough Council's vision for Charnwood up to 2037.
-It takes account of the commitments for housing, employment and other developments across Charnwood, including the existing strategic allocations for Sustainable Urban Extensions and the Loughborough Science and Enterprise Park.
+- 3.1 The Borough Council's immediate priority within the three-year period is to conclude the examination of the new Local Plan; to have it found sound; and subsequently have it adopted. - 3.2 The emerging new Local Plan builds upon the strategy contained within the Core Strategy, setting out the strategic and detailed policies to deliver the Borough Council's vision for Charnwood up to 2037.
+It takes account of the commitments for housing, employment, and other developments across Charnwood, including the existing strategic allocations for Sustainable Urban Extensions and the Loughborough University Science and Enterprise Park.
 It identifies and allocates further sites in the borough needed to meet the needs of the community, including specific site allocations for development, and designations that reflect special character or that require protection.
 It also sets out specific planning policies and criteria against which planning applications for the development and use of land and buildings will be considered.
 The emerging new Local Plan will include a policies map for the whole Borough.
 Full details of the new Plan, its progress and its process milestones are set out under Appendix B. - 3.3 The emerging new Local Plan responds to the Leicester and Leicestershire Strategic Growth Plan which has been prepared and approved by all ten partner organisations.
-The Growth Plan was approved by the Borough Council on 5th November 2018. - 3.4 Early public consultation was undertaken on the scope of the new Local Plan in 2016, in accordance with Regulation 18 of the Town and Country Planning (Local Planning) (England) Regulations 2012.
+The Strategic Growth Plan was approved by the Borough Council on 5th November 2018. - 3.4 Early public consultation was undertaken on the scope of the new Local Plan in 2016, in accordance with Regulation 18 of the Town and Country Planning (Local Planning) (England) Regulations 2012.
 During April 2018 further public consultation was undertaken on the issues and options available for the new plan.
 This was entitled 'Towards a Local Plan for Charnwood'.
 A Draft version of the new Local Plan was prepared and consulted upon during November 2019.
 Subsequently, the Borough Council prepared a Pre-submission version of the Local Plan.
 This was the subject of public consultation, in accordance with Regulation 19 of the Regulations, during Summer 2022.
 A copy of the Pre-submission draft Local Plan is available to view on the Borough Council website. - 3.5 Following the close of the public consultation on the Pre-submission version, the Borough Council formally submitted the draft Local Plan to the Secretary of State for the purpose of examination in public on 3 December 2021.
-On the basis of information provided to the Borough Council by the Planning Inspectorate the reasonably anticipated timetable for the new Local Plan to pass through the examination and adoption stages of the process is: - Examination hearing sessions open July 2022 - Publication of Inspectors' Final Report September/ October 2022 - Adoption December 2022/ January 2023
+The new Local Plan had been scheduled to be examined in public through hearings sessions that were due to place during June-July 2022.